ugaliguy/Getting-and-Cleaning-Data/README.md

 Here are the data for the project https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

- You should create one R script called run_analysis.R that does the following.

-    Merges the training and the test sets to create one data set.
-    Extracts only the measurements on the mean and standard deviation for each measurement.
-    Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.

-    From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Good luck!

 ## A Guide to the R code

+>The project description states ...
+>You should create one R script called run_analysis.R that does the following.

+1. Merge the training and the test sets to create one data set.
+2. Extract only the measurements on the mean and standard deviation for each measurement.
+3. Use descriptive activity names to name the activities in the data set
+4. Appropriately label the data set with descriptive variable names.
+5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

 ####Load required package
 library(dplyr)